GEMScienceTools/oq-mbtk/docsrc/index.rst

 while documentation for the oq-hmtk can be downloaded
 at https://github.com/GEMScienceTools/hmtk_docs/blob/master/hmtk_tutorial.pdf.

-Currently the oq-mbt includes four sub-modules:
+Currently the oq-mbt includes five sub-modules:

 * *CATalogue Toolkit (cat)* contains code used for creating a homogenised catalogue;